The class of 1965 set a new reunion record last year. Now it's the class of 1966's turn!

-Last year the class of 1963 inspired 41% of their classmates to make a gift, setting an SMU 50-year reunion record!
-This year, we beat their record by achieving 44% participation.
+Two years ago the class of 1963 inspired 41% of their classmates to make a gift, setting an SMU 50-year reunion record!
+Last year, the class of 1964 beat their record by achieving 44% participation.
 Then, the class of 1965 topped that with 45% participation!
 This year it's the class of 1965's turn!
-All gifts (and pledge payments) to SMU made from June 1, 2013 – May 31, 2014 counted toward our class goal!
+All gifts (and pledge payments) to SMU made from June 1, 2014 – May 31, 2015 count toward your class goal!
 Every gift, every year matters.
 To join us in supporting SMU for the 2014-2015 fiscal year, you can make your gift here.

 Why Should I Give?